qkzk/fm/readme.md

 ## Contribution

+Any help is appreciated.

+I comment everything I do in [dev.md](development.md).

-Any help is appreciated, it's my first "published" program, so don't get upset by the code quality.
+It's my first "published" program, so don't get upset by the code quality.